ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-16-ethereum-classic-course-13-proof-of-authority-explained/index.md

 PoA is useful for certain use cases between trusted participants such as banks, governments, and corporations with their constituents and business ecosystems, as mentioned before.

-The reason for which least a supermajority of 2/3 rds is needed to vote on blocks to validate them is to neutralize the 1/3 who could disrupt the network because systems that are not Proof of Work have only a 1/3 fault tolerance.
+The reason why at least a supermajority of 2/3 rds votes is needed for block validation is to neutralize the 1/3 who could disrupt the network because systems that are not Proof of Work have only a 1/3 fault tolerance.

 PoA blockchains are characterized by a limited number of actors who run the network nodes.